Jump To Section

 How Long Should a Novella Be?

 A novella is a fictional piece between a short story and a novel with anywhere from 10,000 to 40,000 words.
 There’s an even narrower story option—the novelette—that has a word count between 7,500 and 17,000 words.

 How Long Should a Young Adult Novel Be?

 Geared towards teenagers, young adult (YA) books address heavier topics and have more adult themes than children’s literature, and their word count is closer to that of adult novels, too.
 YA novels should be anywhere from 40,000 to 80,000 words.
 A sci-fi YA book will be at the higher end of this range.

 How Long Should a Middle Grade Book Be?

 For kids eight to 12 years old in the middle grades, books should have between 20,000 and 50,000 words.
 This range is relative to age.
 In other words, books on the shorter end are better for the younger middle grades, while higher word counts are better suited for kids closer to 12.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including R.L.
 Stine, Neil Gaiman, Dan Brown, Margaret Atwood, Joyce Carol Oates, and more.